-- 12.6.1 Group participants should not include individual persons who have received a residential scholarship to attend St John's College, in a period three years prior to the application. - 12.6.2 Group participants should not include individual persons who have received another scholarship from the Trust in the preceding three year period. - 12.6.3 The academic performance of any individual member of a Group who has previously received funding from the Trust, may be taken into account in the consideration of the Group Scholarship.
+- 12.6.1 Group participants should not include individual persons who have received a residential scholarship to attend St John's College, in a period three years prior to the application, without a request for a waiver being received from the Applicant's Bishop.. - 12.6.2 Group participants should not include individual persons who have received another scholarship from the Trust in the preceding three year period, without a request for a waiver being received from the Applicant's Bishop.. - 12.6.3 The academic performance of any individual member of a Group who has previously received funding from the Trust, may be taken into account in the consideration of the Group Scholarship.

-- 12.7.1 Applications for Group Scholarships must be submitted via the online process available via the Trust's website (www.sjctb.co.nz).
-Applications need to be submitted by the 31st of March or 30th of September each year. - 12.7.2 As noted in section 5 of this Manual both Te Kotahitanga and the Trust will review all applications submitted in regard to their specific focus areas. - 12.7.3 As part of this review the Trust and Te Kotahitanga will seek feedback from the Bishops and/or Ministry Educators of the Amorangi/Diocese associated with the application submitted. - 12.7.4 As is noted on the application form, it is very important all Group Scholarship applications have been discussed in full with the Amorangi/Diocese Bishop and Ministry Educator.
+12.7.1 Applications for Group Scholarships must be submitted via the online process available via the Trust's website (www.sjctb.co.nz).
+Applications need to be submitted by the 30th of September each year.

+- 12.7.2 As noted in section 5 of this Manual both Te Kotahitanga and the Trust will review all applications submitted in regard to their specific focus areas. - 12.7.3 As part of this review the Trust and Te Kotahitanga may submit queries to the Applicant and/or seek feedback from the Applicant's Bishop, Ministry Educator or other persons supporting an application within the Applicant's Diocese or Amorangi, Ministry Bodies, General Synod Standing Committee or other parties the Trust or Te Kotahitanga deem are relevant to the application submitted.
+All queries will be via email correspondence. - 12.7.4 To ensure that the scholarship review process is completed efficiently, so that all recipients may be advised of the outcome of their applications in good time, a deadline by which queries must be responded to will be provided, but which will be no more than two weeks from the query being made. - 12.7.5 If no response is received by the deadline, Te Kotahitanga and the Trust may decide to decline the application. - 12.7.6 As is noted on the application form, it is very important all Group Scholarship applications have been discussed in full with the Amorangi/Diocese Bishop and/or Ministry Educator prior to being submitted.